Public datasetUpdated 2026-08-03CC BY 4.0

 Anchor dateCRA becomes fully applicable to all products with digital elements

-All remaining obligations apply, including essential cybersecurity requirements in Annex I, conformity assessment under Article 32, and CE marking of products with digital elements.
+All remaining obligations apply, including the essential cybersecurity requirements in Annex I, the Article 13 manufacturer obligations covering the coordinated vulnerability disclosure policy and the single point of contact, conformity assessment under Article 32, and CE marking of products with digital elements.
 Manufacturers must have completed conformity assessment before placing products on the market.

 Source: EUR-Lex (Article 71(2))